 • Teens aged 15-17

-• Children aged 14 and under are admitted free of charge but still must be in possession of a ticket to allow the festival to keep control of numbers on site.
+• Children aged 14 and under are admitted free of charge but still must have a booked ticket.

 Adults responsible for teens are encouraged to monitor them closely.
 Adults responsible for children are required to accompany them at all times.

-Any Children (14 and under) enjoying the Family Zone should be supervised by their designated responsible adult.
-This area is not designed as a creche or child-minding service.
+Any Children (14 and under) enjoying the Family Area should be supervised by their designated responsible adult.
+This area is not designed as a crèche or child-minding service.
 Teens (Aged 15+) may participate in activities for teens without a responsible adult present unless the activity/workshop leader requires adult supervision.

 Found children and vulnerable adults will be taken straight to the Welfare Tent where the team are trained in safeguarding (all will have been recently DBS checked) and can offer a safe place for under 18s and vulnerable persons to be cared for.